dreampursuer/react-ror/README.md

 - createLink(controller, action, params): Create link. e.g.: createLink('user', 'index') => #/user/index, Preceded by # for direct use in the url.

-- [useNavigate]([useNavigate v6.6.2 | React Router](https://reactrouter.com/en/main/hooks/use-navigate))：The hook function in react-router can be used to navigate to the specified URL.
+- [useNavigate](https://reactrouter.com/en/main/hooks/use-navigate)：The hook function in react-router can be used to navigate to the specified URL.

-- [useParams]([useParams v6.6.2 | React Router](https://reactrouter.com/en/main/hooks/use-params))：Getting the matching parameters in the URL, contains controller,action and id
+- [useParams](https://reactrouter.com/en/main/hooks/use-params)：Getting the matching parameters in the URL, contains controller,action and id

-- [useSearchParams]([useSearchParams v6.6.2 | React Router](https://reactrouter.com/en/main/hooks/use-search-params))：Get the query parameters in the URL
+- [useSearchParams](https://reactrouter.com/en/main/hooks/use-search-params)：Get the query parameters in the URL

 ### Layout Management

-The layout file is saved in the views/layout directory, and the part to be exported is defined using `[<Outlet />`]([Outlet v6.6.2 | React Router](https://reactrouter.com/en/main/components/ outlet)) to define it.
+The layout file is saved in the views/layout directory, and the part to be exported is defined using `[<Outlet />`](https://reactrouter.com/en/main/components/outlet) to define it.

 The mapping for layout is defined in conf/ApplicationConfig.ts: